Red Shirts Challenge Runs!

 Complete as many loops as you wish within the time limit, consume as many goodies as you wish within the time limit.
 Run a marathon, run an ultra, run less, as long as you complete one loop you're a finisher!
 We do warn you though,as with many of our events, you may consume more calories than you burn off, but just in case you don't the goody bags will contain a decent amount of chocolate!

-It's our aim that this event makes an impactful difference to the Cyclopark charity in a positive fashion and as such £5 from each entry fee will be donated directly to the Cyclopark Trust to aid them in maintaining this environment and facility.
+It's our aim that this event makes an impactful difference to the Ranscombe in a positive fashion and as such £5 from each entry fee will be donated directly to the Plantlife Trust to aid them in maintaining this environment and facility.

 Please explore the race and consider joining us!